pvh/data-types/content/6-diy.md

  * a more specific URI

 --
 NB: SQL wants all types to be null-friendly.
-Don't restrict NULL away.
+Your domain should allow nulls.

 ---
 # Domains: When?

- * common, stable definitions
+ * common, stable specification
- * zip code
+ * postal code
- * email addresses
+ * email address
+ * NOT name
  * NOT postal address

 ---